-The adoption of PS 2601 and PS 3041 did not have a material impact on the City's consolidated financial statements.
+The impact of these standards on the City's consolidated financial statements is not reasonably determinable at this time.

 27. Comparative information

 Certain comparative information has been reclassified to conform with the financial statement presentation adopted in the current year.